 This section summarizes some of the key information that is contained or incorporated by reference in this prospectus supplement.
 It may not contain all of the information that may be important to you and is qualified in its entirety by the more detailed information and financial statements included or incorporated by reference in this prospectus supplement and the accompanying base prospectus.
-As an investor or prospective investor, you should review carefully the entire prospectus, any free writing prospectus that may be provided to you in connection with the offering of the Class A common shares and the information incorporated by reference in this prospectus supplement, including the section entitled "Risk Factors" beginning on page S-16 of this prospectus supplement, on page 4 of the accompanying base prospectus, and in our 2020 Annual Report.
+As an investor or prospective investor, you should review carefully the entire prospectus, any free writing prospectus that may be provided to you in connection with the offering of the Class A common shares and the information incorporated by reference in this prospectus supplement, on page 4 of the accompanying base prospectus, and in our 2020 Annual Report.